-Monitor daily phone calls and email briefings from your state and local health department.
+Monitor phone calls and email briefings from your state and local health department.
 Then, navigate current information at The Centers for Disease Control and Prevention (CDC) Coronavirus Disease 2019 (COVID-19) webpage.
-The CDC offers strategies to prevent the spread of COVID-19 in multiple settings.
+The CDC offers strategies to prevent the spread of COVID-19 in multiple settings, including vaccines and treatments.
 This is your most important source for the latest guidelines, checklists, videos, strategies for responding to supply shortages, links to cases, deaths, and testing data, as well as COVID tracker tools down to the county level.
 State Department of Health websites can be accessed from the tracker map.
 The CDC’s live and recorded trainings can be very helpful, as well at their Clinician Outreach and Community Awareness calls.
 Beware of imitation websites.

 If you have not already done so:

 Prepare to Care for COVID-19: Get your practice ready has practical tools for clinicians to use to care for patients.

-All health facilities should take all steps possible to prepare for COVID-19 as outlined by the CDC at https://www.cdc.gov/coronavirus/2019-ncov/healthcare-facilities/steps-to-prepare.html
+All health facilities should take all steps possible to stay prepared for COVID-19 as outlined by the CDC at https://www.cdc.gov/coronavirus/2019-ncov/healthcare-facilities/steps-to-prepare.html